znsstudio/Sample-Kendo-UI-Professional/README.md

 ### Clone the sample app in the AppBuilder in-browser client

-1. In your browser, verify that you are logged in the {{site.tp}} and you have switched to the account in which you want to develop your application.
+1. In your browser, verify that you are logged in the Telerik Platform and you have switched to the account in which you want to develop your application.
 1. In the account dashboard, click the workspace in which you want to develop your application.
 1. Click **Create project**.
 1. Select **AppBuilder Hybrid project**.